Ellen Tracy

+Ellen Tracy is an American company selling women's apparel, cosmetics, perfume, and decor.

+It was founded as a clothing manufacturing company founded by Herbert Gallen in 1949.

-Revlon has also produced an Ellen Tracy perfume.
+Previous to Ellen Tracy's cosmetic line, the brand partnered with Revlon to produce an Ellen Tracy perfume.

 History

-As a result of wartime rations during World War II fabrics became difficult to obtain.
-However, Herbert Gallen was able to acquire some fabric from a friend.
-He produced several blouses which he took to major department stores on Manhattan's 34th Street.
-He sold all of the sample blouses and started a clothing line using his wife's name.
-Betty Barr, for the label.
-He opened a showroom on Third Avenue with financial backing from Mike Brewer, Gallen formed a new company in 1949 which he called Ellen Tracy.
+Founder Herbert Gallen had difficulty obtaining fabric due to World War II rationing.
+After acquiring some fabric from a friend, he began to manufacture blouses which he took to major department stores on Manhattan's 34th Street.
+He sold all of the sample blouses and started a clothing line using his wife's name, Betty Barr, for the label.
+Gallen opened a showroom on Third Avenue with financial backing from Mike Brewer, Gallen formed a new company in 1949 which he called Ellen Tracy.
 In 1962, he hired recent college graduate Linda Allard as his design assistant and within two years, she was named Director of Design.
+She remained with the company for more than 30 years.
 The company was acquired in 2002 by Liz Claiborne, Inc. and became a wholly owned subsidiary of that company.

-Notable dates

-In 1979, Ellen Tracy became involved in designer sportswear rather than just junior sportswear.

-In 1983, they added a petite division.

-In 1984, Linda Allard’s name was added to the Ellen Tracy label.

-In 1985 the company added a dress division.
+Ellen Tracy was acquired by Sequential Brands, who sold the company to GMA Group in 2021.

+Advertising

+Ellen Tracy has featured a variety of models throughout the company's history.
 In 1983, their ad campaign featured model Carol Alt and in 1987 it featured a young Cindy Crawford.

-In 1991, Ellen Tracy launched the Company Ellen Tracy line to appeal to younger wearers and also offered casual weekend clothing.

-In the spring of 1993, they added a plus-size division.

-In September 2002, Herbert Gallen sold the company to Liz Claiborne, Inc.

 In 2010, Macy’s became the exclusive sportswear retailer for Ellen Tracy.
 The brand launched internationally in this year as well.